 Not only did I see Spain, but I also felt like I ‘saw’ Germany too.
 I was surrounded by an awesome group of Germans, and the Basque architecture was very similar to Southern German and Austrian Chalets.
 Many days I had to remind myself I was in Spain!
 Being in a diverse group meant I learned about the overall European climate, politics, and culture!
 Travel is about people and connections, and I was reminded that no matter what is going on in the news and world stage, it’s simply about people meeting people, listening, sharing, and being curious and open-minded.

 6. Cheese is Addicting and You Can Eat A Lot of it When You are Biking

 Duh.
 Hard, aged, soft, cow, sheep, goat; it was all incredible and in abundance each and every day.
-As a kid I used to dream of getting locked in a candy store overnight, but as an adult I dream about getting locked in a cheese store overnight.
-Each day we’d ride by cows, goats, and sheep, and I thanked each and every one of them for their delicious cheese they produced.
+As a kid, I used to dream of getting locked in a candy store overnight, but as an adult, I dream about getting locked in a cheese store overnight.
+Each day we’d ride by cows, goats, and sheep, and I thanked each and every one of them for the delicious cheese they produced.

-Every afternoon we parked our bikes, and had a lunchtime picnic.
-However, it wasn’t your typical picnic with hot dogs and hamburgers and potato salad.
+Every afternoon we parked our bikes and had a lunchtime picnic.
+However, it wasn’t your typical picnic with hot dogs and hamburgers, and potato salad.
 This was Europe; it was high-class picnicking!
-The picnic was the most incredible spread of local cheeses, cured meats, fresh breads, tapenades, pates, and deserts.
+The picnic was the most incredible spread of local cheeses, cured meats, fresh bread, tapenades, pates, and deserts.
 Each day I loaded my plate with cheese, and somehow hoped that I wouldn’t end up heavier at the end of this trip.
 Europe biking tours rock!

 7. Miniature Horses Are Really Curious